cloudinary/cloudinary-cli/README.md

                      eg. cld config -n <NAME> <CLOUDINARY_URL>
   -ls, --ls          List all configurations
-  -rm, --rm TEXT     Delete an additional configuration --help             Show this message and exit.
+  -rm, --rm TEXT     Delete an additional configuration -url, --from_url TEXT  Create a configuration from a Cloudinary URL --help             Show this message and exit.
 ```